- A5.3. Image processing and analysis

 Participants: Mulin Yu, Florent Lafarge.

-This collaboration takes the form of an independent contract.
-The project investigates the design of as-automatic-as-possible algorithms for repairing and converting Building Information Modeling (BIM) models of buildings in different urban-specific CAD formats using combinatorial maps.
-This project started November 2019, for a total duration of 3 years.
+This collaboration took the form of a research contract.
+The project investigated the design of as-automatic-as-possible algorithms for repairing and converting Building Information Modeling (BIM) models of buildings in different urban-specific CAD formats using combinatorial maps.
+This project started in November 2019, for a total duration of 3 years.

 Participants: Gaetan Bahl, Florent Lafarge.

-This project investigates low-power deep learning architectures for detecting, localizing and characterizing changes in temporal satellite images.
+This project (Ph.D. thesis) investigated low-power deep learning architectures for detecting, localizing and characterizing changes in temporal satellite images.
 These architectures are designed to be exploited on-board satellites with low computational resources.
 The project started in March 2019, for a total duration of 3 years.

 10 Partnerships and cooperations